 This exercise will probably feel awkward at first, so give it a few practice tries before you get started.

 The squat is just about the best lower body strength exercise you can do.

-It really helps strengthen your quadriceps muscles in your thighs as well as your hips.
-After several weeks, you will definitely start to see some definition in your thighs from this exercise alone.
+It really helps strengthen the quadriceps muscles in your thighs as well as your hips.
+After several weeks, you'll definitely start to see some definition in your thighs from this exercise alone.

-The only equipment you need for this is a book or board that is about 2 inches thick and wide enough to stand on with both feet.
+The only equipment you need for this is a book or board that's about 2 inches thick and wide enough to stand on with both feet.

 To start, place the heels of your feet on the book with your feet 8-12 inches apart and your hands on your hips.

 Squat down until your thighs are parallel to the floor, then raise yourself up again slowly.
 Keep your head up and back as straight as possible throughout the exercise.
 To help do this, pick a point on the wall just above eye level and look at it while you're doing your squats.